thermalogic/RustSEUIF97/README.md

     R: Into<o_id_region_args>,
 ```

-* the first,second input parameters(f64) : the input propertry pairs
+* the first,second input parameters(f64) : the input property pairs
 * the third and fourth input parametes<R>:
     * the third : the property ID of the calculated property - [o_id](#properties)
     * the fourth `option` parameter: the region of IAPWS-IF97